Lord of LRDs: Insights into a "Little Red Dot" with a low-ionization spectrum at z = 0.1: Emission-line and absorption-line diagnostics

 Since the GTC spectrum was obtained with a $0.\!\!''6$-slit, one might wonder whether the small change in the EWs might be due to differential slit lossess, affecting more the more spatially extended component.
 For example, any continuum due to stellar populations should be more extended than the BLR component.
 However, while the loss of the continuum could explain the tentatively higher EWs of \hb and \oiii\ in the GTC spectrum, it cannot explain the significantly lower EWs of \ha in the GTC spectrum. {Also, the lowering \ha EW is unlikely to be explained by the possibility that the narrow \ha\ is more spatially extended.
 This is because, based on the analysis of the Gemini slit image, the core of \ha\ remains unresolved, with $\rm FWHM<0.\!\!''64$ and no detectable difference from either the continuum and the broad wings of the line.
 In addition, if the narrow lines are more spatially extended, \oiii\ and \hb EWs should be decreasing more significantly compared to \ha, instead of the marginal increase we observed. } Thus, a more natural explanation for the change in the \ha\ EWs, and possibly the \sii\ and \oi\ EWs, is a small variation in the accreting black hole.
 Overall, the variability in \target is modest and consistent with the small variability reported by \citet{Izotov_2008,burke_abs_2021}.
 The stable broad \ha\ EW rules out the possibility of \target being a supernova, and its luminosity is too high to be explained by any variable star.

 Finally, we comment on the photometric variability of \target.
 Based on the photometric data we used (see Section~\ref{sec:data}), there is no clear indication of any variability beyond $1\sigma$ from the FUV to MIR, which has been confirmed by \citet{linxiaojing_locallrd_2025} as well.
 We note that \citet{burke_abs_2021} have shown a comparison between the light curve constructed from the Catalina Real-Time Transient Survey \citep[CRTS,][]{crts} $V$-band data and the Zwicky Transient Facility \citep[ZTF,][]{ztf} $r$-band data and the prediction from the damped random walk-like model for QSO variability \citep{Butler_2011}. \citet{burke_abs_2021} found that the light curve of \target has a variability significance of $2.3\sigma$ and the significance of the variability being consistent with the QSO variability pattern is $3.7\sigma$.
-Thus, there is evidence that the optical light of \target is varying QSO-like, but clearly not significant.
-To better understand the contribution from the AGN to the observed spectrum, it is vital to investigate the panchromatic SED of \target, which we describe in the next section.
+Thus, there is evidence that the optical light of \target is varying QSO-like, but clearly not significant. \redtxt{More recently, \citet{burke_var_2025} updated the photometric variability analysis for \target leveraging new epochs of ZTF observations, confirming a low intrinsic variability of $<3-4$ \% at $3\sigma$. } To better understand the contribution from the AGN to the observed spectrum, it is vital to investigate the panchromatic SED of \target, which we describe in the next section.